-^{} These certifications are being furnished solely to accompany this Quarterly Report on Form 10-Q pursuant to 18 U.S.C.
-Section 1350, and are not being filed for purposes of Section 18 of the Exchange Act, as amended, and are not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+^{} These certifications are being furnished solely to accompany this Annual Report on Form 10-K pursuant to 18 U.S.C.
+Section 1350, and are not being filed for purposes of Section 18 of the Exchange Act, and are not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.